LIMONIC/DOSP-Actor-model-with-akka/README.md

 # Distributed Operating System Projects 1
 This project implemented distributed computing systems based on actor model with F# and Akka.NET to handle intense computational tasks.
-To simulate high-intensity computaional tasks, the project takes reference from the Bitcoin's concept of finding some input string whose output values matches a specefic pattern after a cryptographic hashing computation.
+To simulate high-intensity computational tasks, the project takes reference from Bitcoin's concept of finding some input string whose output values match a specific pattern after a cryptographic hashing computation.
 ## Problem Definition
 Given a string, use SHA-256 to produce a hash value.
-Check if the heading part of the hash value contains a specefic number of consecutive zeros.
-Only the string's hash value that matches the rule are considered valid.
+Check if the heading part of the hash value contains a specific number of consecutive zeros.
+Only the string's hash value that matches the rule is considered valid.
 The higher the number of zeros, the more difficult it is to find a valid string.

 For example:
 An input string,"hongru.liu;jrs", gives a SHA- 256 hash value of "000000E9EF6A44DC2F5BA00873909A682032E9329FB29C95FE199482B352B923", which matches with the rule of six zeros.

-* All of the input string are starting with "hongru.liu;" to ensure their specificity.
-It cna be omitted or replaced with any string.
+* All of the input strings are starting with "hongru.liu;" to ensure their specificity.
+It can be omitted or replaced with any string.

 ## Part 1 - String Generation and Validation